smapiot/piral-inspector/README.md

 ![Architecture](./docs/architecture.png)

-The singleton [background script](./src/scripts/background.ts) is the exchange driver between a website and the dev tools panel.
-The website (restricted to `localhost`, i.e., Piral instances in development) can be accessed through the [content script](./src/scripts/contentScript.ts), which knows how to talk to the Piral Debug API.
+The singleton [background script](./src/serviceWorker.ts) is the exchange driver between a website and the dev tools panel.
+The website (restricted to `localhost`, i.e., Piral instances in development, as well as pilets) can be accessed through the [content script](./src/contentScript.ts), which knows how to talk to the Piral Debug API.

 The Piral Debug API comes from the [piral-debug-utils](https://www.npmjs.com/package/piral-debug-utils) npm package.
 Right now its quite flexible and fully message based.
-However, in the past this has been achieved from the Piral Inspector itself.
-In order to still support such older Piral instances the [legacy API](./src/scripts/legacy/worker.ts) is still part of the Piral Inspector.
+However, in the past this has been achieved from the Piral Inspector itself. ~~In order to still support such older Piral instances the [legacy API](./src/scripts/legacy/worker.ts) is still part of the Piral Inspector~~ (the support for this was removed in Piral Inspector 0.11).

-The dev tools panel is a small [web app](./src/app/index.html).
+The dev tools panel is a small [web app](./src/public/devtools.html).
 Mainly, it is driven by [message exchange with the background script](./src/devtools.ts).
 As such when a panel opens it sends a message to the website (via the background script) to get the initial state.

 ## License